 The future of small business is not dumbed-down big business

-Sumer has a better solution that starts by recognizing that SME managers are already experts in their field.
-Managers model their business with forms and reports, and they can represent their entire business in spreadsheets.
+It should not be so difficult: business managers are experts in their field.
+They already model their businesses with forms and reports, and they can represent their entire business in spreadsheets.
+Why not use this knowledge to allow managers to build their own custom management systems?

-assist managers in applying their existing knowledge to build their own integrated management systems.
+Sumer assists managers apply their existing knowledge to build their own integrated management systems.

 Eveyone knows how business works.
 Activities like